lavanyaacademic-dev/Bottleneck-Ordering-Shapes-Representation-Learning-in-CNNs/README.md

 This work introduces the Multi-Stage Bottleneck CNN (MSB-CNN) to systematically investigate how hierarchical capacity allocation influences representation learning in convolutional neural networks.

-# If you use this code, please cite it using the metadata from 'preferred-citation'.
+# If you use this code, please cite it using the metadata from 'citation'.
-# preferred-citation
+# citation
 @article{Lavanya_2026,
 author = {Lavanya Srinivasan}, doi = {10.5072/zenodo.502246},